 Here are the top 5 reasons why you should consider being a mentor:

-Mentoring young people will open up opportunities for you to learn from them about new trends and changes in the environment while building your personal brand.
+Mentoring young people is so important because it will open up opportunities for you to learn from them about new trends and changes in the environment while building your personal brand.

-- #4 – Give back to the student community – If you have had a previous teacher, guide or mentor who helped you find your way as a young professional, This could be your chance to give back and do the same for someone else.
+If you have had a previous teacher, guide or mentor who helped you find your way as a young professional, This could be your chance to give back and do the same for someone else.
 Offering knowledge and expertise to someone with the goal to help them launch their career can be extremely rewarding.
 Mentors have the ability to massively impact apprentices and early in career professionals by helping them develop new skills, bounce off ideas and grow.
-Giving back through mentorship will also help you solidify your learnings, grow leadership skills, and become a more confident professional, guide and speaker.

 Should you become a Mentor?